k5cents/models-markets/README.md

 The exact process of the FiveThirtyEight is proprietary, so we can't know exaclty what data is being incorperated in what ways.
-In the "classic" version of their model, three types of quantifiable data are
+In the "classic" version of their model, three types of quantitative data are
 used:

 1.  **Polling**: District-by-district polling, adjusted for house